AmanSharma0710/DS_Assignment-1/README.md

 ## Load Balancer

 The load balancer uses the HashRing data structure to manage a set of N web server containers.
+The load balancer is run as a separate container which then spawns the server containers.
+The load balancer and the servers are run on the same network so that the load balancer can communicate with the servers.
+Only port 5000 is exposed for the load balancer to receive requests.
+The servers are not exposed to the host machine.

 The load balancer is a multi-threaded process.
 The main thread handles all the requests to the various endpoints (which have been described below).
 The secondary thread is responsible for maintaining the number of servers.
 This thread periodically (set to 10 seconds) requests heartbeat from each server (maintained in a global list).
 If it finds a non-responsive server, it will first remove the container from the docker and then spawn another container with the same hostname and container name as the deleted server.